Azure/azure-docs-powershell-samples/maintenance-auto-scheduler/readme.md

 ## Automating Maintenance Control Events

-Azure recently launched the [Maintenance Control](https://docs.microsoft.com/en-us/azure/virtual-machines/maintenance-control) feature which alows customers to imperatively apply platform maintenance to Azure Dedicated Hosts and isolated VMs.
+Azure recently launched the [Maintenance Control](https://docs.microsoft.com/azure/virtual-machines/maintenance-control) feature which allows customers to imperatively apply platform maintenance to Azure Dedicated Hosts and isolated VMs.
 You may require a way to automatically check for updates and apply them according to a defined schedule.
 You can do this serverlessly using Azure Functions and PowerShell.

 ## Setting up The Function